Land Rover Defender: L315 model

-The 127 (and 130)
+The One Two Seven

-From 1983, Land Rover introduced a third wheelbase to its utility line-up, a 127 in wheelbase vehicle designed to accommodate larger, heavier loads than the 110.
-Called the "Land Rover 127", it was designed specifically with use by utility companies in mind, as well as military usage.
-In its standard form, it is a four-door six-seater consisting of the front half of a 110 4x4, and the rear of a 110 high-capacity pick up (HCPU).
+From 1983, Land Rover introduced a third wheelbase to its utility line-up, a 127 in wheelbase vehicle designed to accommodate larger, heavier loads than the One Ten.
+Called the "Land Rover One Two Seven", it was designed specifically with use by utility companies in mind, as well as military usage.
+In its standard form, it is a four-door six-seater consisting of the front half of a One Ten 4x4, and the rear of a One Ten high-capacity pick up (HCPU).
 Logic was that this allowed a workcrew and their equipment to be carried in one vehicle at the same time.
-The 127 could carry up to a 1.4 t payload, compared to the 1.03 t payload of the 110 and the 0.6 t of the 90.
+The One Two Seven could carry up to a 1.4 t payload, compared to the 1.03 t payload of the One Ten and the 0.6 t of the Ninety.

-Land Rover 127s were built on a special production line, and all started life as 110 4x4 chassis (the model was initially marketed as the 110 crew cab, before the more logical 127 name was adopted).
+Land Rover One Two Sevens were built on a special production line, and all started life as One Ten 4x4 chassis (the model was initially marketed as the One Ten crew cab, before the more logical One Two Seven name was adopted).
 These were then cut in two and the 17 in of extra chassis length welded on before the two original halves were reunited.
 These models did not receive their own dedicated badging like the other two models: instead they used the same metal grille badges as used on the Series III 109 V8 models, that simply said "Land-Rover".

-Although the standard body-style was popular, the 127 was a common basis for conversion to specialist uses, such as mobile workshops, ambulances, fire engines and flatbed transports.
-In South Africa, the Land Rover assembly plant offered a 127 4x4 with seating for 15.
-Land Rover also offered the 127 as a bare chassis, with just front bodywork and bulkhead, for easy conversion.
+Although the standard body-style was popular, the One Two Seven was a common basis for conversion to specialist uses, such as mobile workshops, ambulances, fire engines and flatbed transports.
+In South Africa, the Land Rover assembly plant offered a One Two Seven 4x4 with seating for 15.
+Land Rover also offered the One Two Seven as a bare chassis, with just front bodywork and bulkhead, for easy conversion.